Hersh245/dynamic-kafka/README.md

 - Modify producer implementations as needed.
 - Add a Kafka consumer for message processing.
-- Tune Kafka settings for optimal performance.
+- Automatically tune Kafka settings for optimal performance.